Yash-271120/Discord-musicBot/README.md

 ### To Run the bot Locally
 1. Clone the repo
 2. Create a config.json file `{
-    "prefix": <Prefix you want your bat to listen>, "token": <token from discord developer portal>
+    "prefix": <Prefix you want your bot to listen>, "token": <token from discord developer portal>
     }`
 3. Run `npm install`